ergoplatform/ergodocs/docs/dev/protocol/why.md

 Explore the [Ecosystem](https://docs.ergoplatform.com/uses/) section for an overview of all the current and potential uses for Ergo.

+/// details | Open Source
+    {type: info, open: true}
+**Open Source and Decentralized:** The majority of Ergo's ecosystem is open source, permissionless, and decentralized, fostering community involvement.
+This allows developers to build dApps quickly and efficiently.
+///

 ## The Genesis of Ergo

-Launched in 2019, the Ergo Blockchain is the brainchild of a group of respected developers and cryptocurrency experts, including Alex Chepurnoy and Dmitry Meshkov, who have made significant contributions to the blockchain community.
-The primary goal behind Ergo's creation was to provide a highly efficient, secure, and easy-to-use platform for financial contracts, harnessing the power of blockchain technology in the process.
+Launched in 2019 by a cohort of esteemed developers and cryptocurrency luminaries, including Alex Chepurnoy and Dmitry Meshkov, Ergo emerged from a shared vision to revolutionize the blockchain landscape.
+This initiative aimed to craft a supremely efficient, secure, and user-friendly platform for financial contracts, leveraging the transformative potential of blockchain technology.
+The inception of Ergo was driven by the recognition of a pressing need for a decentralized platform that could securely and efficiently handle the complexities of digital financial contracts, foreseeing the pivotal role of DeFi across various sectors.

-The developers recognized the need for a decentralized, yet secure, platform to facilitate the creation and execution of complex financial contracts in a digital environment.
-They envisioned a future where DeFi could play a critical role in various industries and thus, Ergo was launched to deliver a robust infrastructure for building such applications.

 ### A Fair Start

-Ergo prioritized a fair and balanced launch and token distribution.
-This approach was designed to avoid the influence of venture capitalists or large-scale investors, thereby closely emulating Bitcoin's launch model.
-Ergo adopted a strategy of setting aside funds via its mining protocol, primarily intended for a modest treasury to cover fundamental costs and to provide the necessary funding.

-The Ergo Foundation, a non-profit organization, is committed to promoting the widespread adoption of Ergo.
-The Foundation's treasury has been accumulated through a small fraction of the blocks mined during the first 2.5 years since the launch of Ergo's mainnet.
-This sum equates to 4,330,791.5 ERGs or approximately 4.43% of the total supply.

-More information about the Ergo Foundation can be found [here](ergo-foundation-2022.md).

-> The lack of venture capital funding for the primary protocol at the initial stages should be seen as a strength rather than a weakness.
-It encourages community-driven leadership, which is the only truly sustainable solution for maintaining decentralization in the long run.

-### A Research-Driven Approach

-The Ergo Blockchain is a result of extensive research and uses innovative solutions to address the issues and inefficiencies that have been identified in previous blockchains.
-It employs an array of research-driven features such as non-interactive proof of proof of works ([NiPoPoWS](nipopows.md)), which offer enhanced privacy, and a memory-hard mining proof of work mining algorithm which ensures decentralisation and adaptability.

-The architecture is designed to be flexible, allowing it to adapt to new technologies and changes in user requirements over time.
-Its blockchain pruning feature allows nodes to discard unnecessary historical data while still maintaining complete security, which is a significant step towards improving the scalability of the blockchain.

-Ergo’s unique approach to smart contracts, called ErgoScript, is also a result of extensive research.
-It allows the platform to host more complex financial contracts in a highly secure and efficient environment.
-ErgoScript contracts are based on the principles of Σ-protocols, a type of zero-knowledge proof, which allows for greater flexibility and security.
+From its inception, Ergo was dedicated to ensuring a fair and equitable launch, reflecting the foundational principles of Bitcoin to prevent undue influence from venture capitalists or large-scale investors.
+This strategy aimed not only to democratize access but also to establish a sustainable economic model for the network's growth.
+The mining protocol was designed to allocate a portion of the rewards to a treasury, managed by the non-profit Ergo Foundation, to support ongoing development and adoption efforts.
+In its first 2.5 years, the Foundation accumulated 4,330,791.5 ERGs, or about 4.43% of the total supply, with a focus on promoting Ergo's widespread use.
+For more information about the role and initiatives of the Ergo Foundation, please visit [here](ergo-foundation.md), and for more details on emission, see the [emission](emission.md) section.

+Highlighting the strategic absence of venture capital in its early phase underscores Ergo's dedication to community-led governance and the preservation of decentralization as its core ethos.
+This model promotes a truly decentralized blockchain environment, where the community's interest and the platform's integrity remain paramount.

+- **Fixed Supply:** Ergo has a fixed supply of 97,739,924 coins.
+This fixed supply combats inflation by preventing the arbitrary creation of new coins.
+- **Extended Emission Schedule:** Through EIP-27, Ergo's mining rewards are extended for approximately 17.38 years, enhancing the platform's sustainability.
+As a result, $ERG is becoming more scarce and valuable over time.

+## Why Ergo Embraces Proof-of-Work?

+Ergo utilizes the [Autolykos](autolykos.md) Proof-of-Work protocol, a testament to our commitment to decentralization and fairness.
+Proof of Work, a protocol with a proven track record of security, enables a user-friendly environment where lightweight clients can interact directly with the blockchain, eliminating the need for intermediaries.
+This approach is pivotal in creating a truly programmable currency that is accessible and ready for use today.

 ### How Does Ergo Address Bitcoin's Challenges?